SkylineCommunications/SLC-AS-EVSCerebrum/README.md

 ## Using the application

-The primary use of the application is to setup a route connection.
+The primary use of the application is to set up a route connection.

 - To do this: